Ibrahim-Muhamed/Ibrahim-Muhamed/README.md

 About Ibrahim Mohamed
 ------------------

-A multi-skilled technical Manager with good all-round supervisory and technical expertise, 15+ years of working experience in the field of Automatic Identification and Data Capture (AIDC) and Information technology with a successful record of leading and managing teams to deliver large scale projects for private and public sector.
+A multi-skilled technical Manager with good all-round supervisory and technical expertise, Very broad experience and extensive knowledge in mobility field, handhelds, portable and fixed printers, RFID, barcode readers and barcode technology; as well as all managing, implementing and working on all solutions that revolve around the technology  with a successful record of leading and managing teams to deliver large scale projects for private and public sector.

 * 🌍  I'm based in Cairo
 * 🖥️  See my portfolio at [LinkedIn Profile](http://www.linkedin.com/in/ibrahim-mohamed-196024100/)